-If you scroll down each lesson page, you’ll also be able to see the “Lesson Discussion” section, which allows you to share your opinions and insights about the lessons to your fellow students.
+If you scroll down each lesson page, you’ll also be able to see the “Lesson Discussion” section where you can share your opinions and insights about the lessons to your fellow students.

 But these lessons aren’t the only things you should look forward to.
-One of the best surprises for me in this course, was the “Office Hours” feature – a Q&A option where you can personally ask questions to Gordon Ramsay himself.
-I thought this was a really nice added touch, and makes the course feel more personal.
-As if you really have a mentor.
+One of the best surprises for me was the “Office Hours” feature – a Q&A option where you can ask questions to Gordon Ramsay himself.
+I thought this was a really nice added touch and makes the course feel more personal, as if you really have a mentor.